 Improving Food Quality and Safety of Our Food Supply

-NIFA’S FOOD SAFETY SCIENCE EMPHASIS AREA supports our nation with a safe food supply.
+NIFA’S Food Safety Science Emphasis Area supports our nation with a safe food supply.
 Approximately 48 million Americans contract foodborne illnesses each year from food contaminated with bacteria, viruses, parasites, or toxins.
-NIFA is committed to reducing the number of illnesses by protecting the food supply through research, education, and extension efforts that focus on all levels of the food chain, from farm to fork.
-This portfolio addresses a wide variety of food safety issues that include:
+NIFA helps protect the food supply through research, education, and extension efforts that focus on all levels along the food chain, from production to consumption.
+NIFA funds a wide variety of food safety issues that include:

 - Delivering food safety education, outreach, and training to a variety of audiences;